-The “My SNSF application” feature allows anyone affiliated to a UNIL research unit to create a list of research results in the format requested by the Swiss National Science Foundation.
+The “My DOCX Report” functionality allows individuals attached to a research unit to create a DOCX document with its list of publications in the format formerly required by the SNSF before the new narrative CV came into force.

-The structure of the report follows the SNSF’s recommendations.
-However, the information contained in Serval makes it possible to complete the first 4 sections.
-Authors are required to read the SNSF requirements and complete, if applicable, the other 5 sections or delete them before submitting the document to the SNSF.
+The structure of the report follows the former SNSF recommendations.
+However, the information contained in Serval allows the first 4 sections to be completed.
+Authors are required to complete, if applicable, the other 5 sections or to eliminate them.

-Aware that each discipline has specific bibliographical style habits for publication lists, “My SNSF application” is a .docx document that can be freely modified by the user.
+Aware that each discipline has specific bibliographical style habits for publication lists, “My DOCX report” is a .docx document that can be freely modified by the user.

 The bibliographic style used corresponds to that indicated by the SNSF as the most easily readable when evaluating requests: